flanksource/docs/canary-checker/docs/windows.md

 ## 2. Downloading required files

-You only need the powershell script below(assuming internet connectivity),  place it in the folder you wish to install Canary Checker in.
+You only need the powershell script below(assuming internet connectivity).
+Place it in the folder you wish to install Canary Checker in.

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12